This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 - Choking and aspiration

-Children with cerebral palsy are at a heightened risk of developing certain digestive issues.
+Children with cerebral palsy are at a heightened risk of developing specific digestive issues.
 The most common types of disorders and diseases include:

 IRRITABLE BOWEL SYNDROME